 In libraries and institutes, assets such as documents, papers, books, lab items require proper organization and labeling.
 There’s no better example than a chemistry lab.
 Reactive chemicals are always the question of worry.
-Real-time tracking collects actual data of the asset and prevents them from being stolen, lost, or cause any hazard.
-In libraries, the tracking sensors collect the books’ data, organize them, and prevent them from being stolen or lost.
+Real-time tracking collects actual data of the asset and prevents them from theft or any hazard.
+In libraries, the tracking sensors collect the books’ data, organize them, and prevent them from theft.
 Moreover, asset tracking in educational institutions improves borrow and return processes to shorten the waiting time and minimize the need for human interaction.

 - Maritime Shipping